 6. Microsoft is also in the camera business.
 While we’ve really liked the Microsoft LifeCam Cinema in the past, we’ve found over time that its video performance has been inconsistent and its driver bloated.
 It also claims to put out HD video at 30 fps although I couldn’t get it to go over 15 fps at 720p.
 However, even at that setting the video was stunning.

-NOTE: QuickCam Pro for Notebooks, (also sold as the Webcam C905) as previously published in this blog is now a discontinued product.
-You may choose between C925e, B525 or C930e depending on the functionality needs and price sensitivity.
+NOTE: If you’re wondering about the QuickCam Pro for Notebooks, (also sold as the Webcam C905) previously mentioned in this post, it is now a discontinued product.
+Your best bets are now are C925e, B525 or C930e depending on your functionality needs and price sensitivity.

 PTZ Cameras for Telemedicine & Telepresence Conference Rooms

 Finally, if you are building out telemedicine exam rooms or a telepresence conference room and cost is no object, you should look into one of these cameras:

 Minrray-VSee PTZ** (customized version)